d0iasm/book.rvemu/src/hardware-components/02-memory.md

 mod dram;
 ```

-From now on, we will add it as a module implicitly when a new file is added.
+From now on, we will add a new file as a module implicitly when it is added.

 ## System Bus

-A system bus is a component to carry data between the CPU and the memory.
-In
+A system bus is a component to carry data between the CPU and peripheral devices
-actual hardware, a bus is a there are 3 types of a bus.
-The 3 buses together
-are called a system bus.
+such as a DRAM.
+In actual hardware, there are 3 types of a bus.
+The 3 buses together are called a system bus.

 - Address bus: carries memory addresses.
 - Data bus: carries the data.
 - Control bus: carries control signals.

-Our implementation doesn't care the differences betweeen them and a system bus
+Our implementation doesn't care the differences between them and a system bus
 just connects the DRAM (and other peripheral devices) to the CPU and carries
 memory addresses and data stored in the memory and between them.